DarkRewar/BaseTool/README.md

 ![todo_list.png](./Documentation~/Editor/todo_list.png)

 Entries are grouped by assemblies and can be filtered by tags.
-You can also by developpers to entries.
+You can also bind developers to entries.
 How does it work?
 In your C# script, inside your project, you can add todo and fixme comments.
 The tool will detect them and add them to the list.
 To add some, you must follow those rules:

 - start by a comment and a todo, fix or fixme : `//Todo`, `//Fix` or `//Fixme` ;
-- (optionnal) you can add meta data between parenthesis:
+- (optionnal) you can add metadata between parenthesis:
     - if it begins by `@`, it will be detected as a dev name ;
     - if it begins by `#`, it will be detected as a tag to filter entries ;
-- (optionnal) you can add `:` to seperate the begin of comment and content ;
+- (optionnal) you can add `:` to split the beginning of comment and content ;
 - end with the message of the todo/fix you want to display.

 You can see some following examples: